xdmnl/api-documentation/source/includes/_endpoints.md

 sender.handle | string | Handle used to reach the contact.
-Can be an email address, a twitter, handle, a phone number, ... sender.source | enum | Can be 'twitter', 'email' or 'phone'. sender.name | string (optional) | Name of the contact. sender.author_id | string (optional) | Id of the teammate who is the author of the message.
+Can be an email address, a twitter, handle, a phone number, ... sender.source | enum | Can be 'twitter', 'email' or 'phone'. sender.name | string (optional) | Name of the contact. sender.author_id | string (optional) | ID of the teammate who is the author of the message.
 Ignored if the message is inbound. to | array | List of recipient handles who received the message. cc | array (optional) | List of recipient handles who received a copy of the message. bcc | array (optional) | List of the recipeient handles who received a blind copy of the message.